Protection of Archaeological Resources Ordinance

 Who needs to use it?

 Applicants for all land development projects on public or private land must comply with the ordinance standards.
-The Preservation Division manages compliance with the standards.
-Typically applicants hire a qualified archaeologist to survey their vacant land for their project and on-call archaeologists working with Preservation review the survey report submitted.
+The City Archaeologist manages compliance with the standards.
+Typically applicants hire a qualified archaeologist to survey their vacant land for their project and on-call archaeologists, working with the City Archaeologist review the survey report submitted.
 The Historic Preservation Commission oversees the historic preservation program, including implementing the archaeology ordinance.

 Why was it developed?

-The Protection of Archaeological Resources Ordinance formalizes the City’s commitment to identify and protect, and recover when necessary, significant archaeological resources on public and private projects in Scottsdale.
+The Protection of Archaeological Resources Ordinance formalizes the City’s commitment to identify, protect, and recover when necessary, significant archaeological resources on public and private land in Scottsdale.
 Once a significant archaeological site is disturbed by land development, the potential information that could have been gathered from the site is gone forever.
 Some archaeological sites should not be disturbed and should be avoided where possible.

-- Archaeology standards were added to Chapter 46 of the City Code since the standards apply to all developments, not just zoning cases.
+- Archaeology standards are located in Chapter 46 of the City Code since the standards apply to all developments, not just zoning district map amendment cases.

 - The Ordinance defines criteria to determine which sites are significant and focuses on protecting significant sites in place and/or mitigating development impacts on significant sites.

 - On-call archaeologists review survey reports submitted to the City for both public and private projects.
 Applicants receive a Certificate of No Effect if their project will not impact any significant archaeological resources.